ChesterHuynh/tetrisAI/README.md

 # TetrisAI
-Simple Deep Q-Learning Network approach to teach an agent how to play Tetris
+Standard Deep Q-Learning Network approach to teach an agent how to play Tetris.

 ### Interactive Version
 Implemented an interactive version of tetris using Pygame to better understand the game mechanics in `tetris.py`.